clp-research/golmi/README.md

 ### Controllers

-Depending on the setup, changes to the model might be initiated from different sources: it could be a single player pressing keys in their interface, someone giving spoken instructions to an NLU system or a artificial agent following some algorithm.
+Depending on the setup, changes to the model might be initiated from different sources: it could be a single player pressing keys in their interface, someone giving spoken instructions to an NLU system or an artificial agent following some algorithm.
 Each of these situations might require different controls, making the need for special controllers.

 ##### LocalKeyController